Budget planning templates for Excel

 Repeat these steps to insert the Adjustment column.
 Use formula = AxTable1[Total request]*$I$1 for this column.
 This will take the value in cell I1 and multiply the values in the Total request column to calculate adjustment amounts.

 Save and close the Excel file.
-Return to Finance and Operations, and in Layouts, click Template > Upload to upload the saved Excel template to be used for the budget plan.
+In Layouts, click Template > Upload to upload the saved Excel template to be used for the budget plan.

 Close the Layouts slider.
 In Budget plan document, click Worksheet to view and edit the document in Excel.
 Note that the adjusted Excel template was used to create this budget plan worksheet and calculated columns are updated using the formulas that were defined in the previous steps.